d2207197/confect/README.rst

 ======

 - A public interface for exporting a conf group into a dictionary
-- A plugin for `Click <http://click.pocoo.org/5/>`_ arg `argparse <https://docs.python.org/3/library/argparse.html>`_  that adds command line options for altering configuration properties.
+- A plugin for `argparse <https://docs.python.org/3/library/argparse.html>`_  that adds command line options for altering configuration properties.
 - Copy-on-write mechenism in ``conf.mutate_locally()`` for better performance and memory usage.
 - API reference page

 .. _click: http://click.pocoo.org/
 .. _pip: https://pip.pypa.io/en/stable/